jonmartinsolaas/vaadin-flow-form-creator/README.md

 # Vaadin Flow form creator

-This project will take a given Layout, Binder and Bean, and create Vaadin fields on the form, according to some annotations on the bean.
+This project will take a given Layout, Binder and Bean, and create Vaadin fields on the layout, according to some annotations on the bean.
+Using a FormLayout the @FieldWidth annotation has no effect.

 @FieldOrder annotation is not optional, if it is left out it means the field will not be generated on the form.

 @FieldType can be used to override the default field type deduction.

-You don't have to use Lombok annotations.
+You don't have to use Lombok annotations, and in fact Lombok shouldn't be involved here at all.

 If your enum implements HasLabel the getLabel will be used to populate the combobox.